altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**Cleaning dirty tabular data (CSV/Excel/Parquet from Common Crawl) for foundation model pre-training**
+# Cleaning dirty tabular data (CSV/Excel/Parquet from Common Crawl) for foundation model pre-training

----

 The objective is not cleaning one table for one task - it is heterogeneous tables so a foundation model can learn good priors across them.
 This means some 'dirtiness' is actually signal we want to preserve (real-world messiness the model should be robust to), and some is noise that will poison pre-training.
 The filtering criteria should reflect that distinction.